l33tn00b/tibberPriceChartScraper/README.md

 Getting the correct local time inside the Selenium container is quite a feat.
 Time zone is set via an env parameter.
 This will only be honored when in a normal shell (because the system in the cotainer still runs on UTC as set in /etc/timezone).
 When running our cronjob to do once-a-day scraping we'd like to add a timestamp to the image.
 But this is not a normal shell, it's a cronjob.
 So any time queries will fall back to responding in UTC.
 Resorted to exporting TZ Env Parameter before execution of the command.
 It works.
 Doesn't have to be beautiful.

 # ToDo:
+- Create crontab at startup (we need to export our env variables into the cron environment)
+- Alternative: Source complete env before starting jobs in crontab
-- Add conversion scripts from "The Timeframe" (rendering b/w image, still needs to be converted to binary)
+- Add conversion scripts from "The Timeframe" (done)
 - Modify Conversion Scripts to crop screenshot (done)
 - Change background in selenium to white (for screenshot) (done, doesn't work, so we invert the colors using Python Imaging Library (Pillow))
 - Change container time to local timezone (done, see https://github.com/SeleniumHQ/docker-selenium/wiki/Setting-a-Timezone)